 - Advise other staff on patient care.
 Nursing specialists are leaders in the hospital system and experts in their focus area.
 As such, they provide education and coaching to health caregivers, hospital administrators, and nurses.

-Steps for Becoming a Nursing Specialist
+Steps to Become a Nursing Specialist

 Step 1: Become a Registered Nurse

-A bachelor’s degree is not required to become a registered nurse (RN), but those wishing to become a nursing specialist will likely need a Bachelor of Science in Nursing (BSN).
+A bachelor’s degree isn’t required to become an RN, but those who wish to become nursing specialists will often need a BSN.
 Obtaining this degree lays the foundation for future specialization and exposes students to the real-world demands of the field.

-Step 2: Earn a Master’s Degree
+Step 5: Earn a Master’s Degree

-Step 3: Gain Experience
+Step 6: Gain Certification

-Step 4: Keep Learning
+Step 7: Keep Learning

 Nursing specialists are at the forefront of advancements in medical science and patient care.
-They must stay current in disease and injury treatment options and other advancements in their specific field.
-There are a variety of ways nursing specialists stay current, including continuing education coursework, attending training seminars, and reading medical journals.
+They must stay current on disease and injury treatment options and other advancements in their specific field.
+There are a variety of ways nursing specialists stay current, including completing continuing education coursework, attending training seminars, and reading medical journals.

 Nursing Specialist Salaries